 Vacuum sealing helps to store dry goods long term.
 Keep your coffee beans, dehydrated produce, dried herbs, and more fresh inside a glass mason jar using this homemade non-electric vacuum sealer.
 It has no moving parts and will last a lifetime!

 There are electric powered options out there, but the following solution has the least amount of moving parts that I could find.

 It doesn’t require electricity at all.
 Even better, it’s cheap!

-The FoodSaver is a very popular vacuum sealing solution for plastic bags.
+The FoodSaver is a very popular vacuum sealing solution using plastic bags.
 It turns out they sell an attachment that will allow you to use your existing contraption to seal mason jars.

-I don’t like this though because it uses electricity and it has too many moving parts that I can’t fix if needed.
+The downside is that it uses electricity and it has a lot of moving parts that I can’t fix if needed.

 Also, there are a lot of reviews on the Internet that indicate the FoodSaver motors are not made to withstand serious regular use.